grammyjs/website/site/docs/plugins/conversations.md

 For example, `conversation.form.text()` returned text messages even for `edited_message` updates of old messages.
 Many of these oddities were corrected for 2.x.

-Fixing bugs technically does not count as a breaking change, but it is still a substatial change in behavior.
+Fixing bugs technically does not count as a breaking change, but it is still a substantial change in behavior.

 ## Plugin Summary